ArmanHlo/Nasha-Mukti-Android-app/README.md

 ## 📷 Screenshots

-_Add screenshots of your app here to showcase key features._
+_Add screenshots of app here to showcase key features._

 ## 🚀 How to Run